Nations harboring terrorists ‘don’t have sovereignty’ Netanyahu says, ‘Every country has right to defend itself’

 “And we remember.
 We remember the savagery, we remember the incredible massacre of the innocent,” he continued.
 “We remember our hostages and we are committed to bringing all of them home, the living and the dead.”

 “Your presence here in Israel today is a clear message that America stands with Israel,” Netanyahu told Rubio.
-“I want to thank you personally for your unwavering support of Israel's right to defend itself for standing firmly against those who seek to isolate and demonize our nation.”
+“I want to thank you personally for your unwavering support of Israel's right to defend itself, for standing firmly against those who seek to isolate and demonize our nation.”

-Netanyahu also thanked Trump, saying, “The President has shown consistent leadership, moral clarity and bold actions that have strengthened the alliance between our nations is never before.
+Netanyahu also thanked Trump, saying, “The President has shown consistent leadership, moral clarity and bold actions that have strengthened the alliance between our nations as never before.
 The American-Israeli alliance has never been as strong as it is now.”

 “We will forever cherish this friendship, and I want to say, Mr. Secretary, thank you.
 May God protect you, bless you, and bless your family.
 May God bless America, may God bless Israel, and may God bless our enduring alliance.”

-“We remain firmly committed, as I said to the president's objective which he's been abundantly clear on,” Rubio stated, “and I want to repeat, at the end of the day, no matter what has happened or happens, the objective remains the same, and that is all 48 of those hostages, both living and deceased need to be home they need to be returned.”
+“We remain firmly committed, as I said to the president's objective which he's been abundantly clear on,” Rubio stated, “and I want to repeat, at the end of the day, no matter what has happened or happens, the objective remains the same, and that is all 48 of those hostages, both living and deceased need to be home.
+They need to be returned.”

-“Hamas can surrender tonight if they want,” Rubio said in answer to a question, “lay down their weapons.
+“Hamas can surrender tonight if they want,” Rubio said in answer to a question.
+“Lay down their weapons.
 The problem is they’re a terrorist group, a barbaric group whose stated mission is the destruction of the Jewish state.
 So we're not counting on that happening.”

-He also said that the U.S. would also like to see Hamas release “the people of Gaza, that they’re also holding hostage as human shields.”
+He also said that the U.S. would like to see Hamas release “the people of Gaza, that they’re also holding hostage as human shields.”

-In the questioning, Netanyahu again took responsibility for the strike on Hamas leaders in Qatar, saying, “We believe that terrorists should not be given a safe haven, and the people who planned the worst massacre of the Jewish people since the Holocaust cannot have immunity.”
+“We believe that terrorists should not be given a safe haven, and the people who planned the worst massacre of the Jewish people since the Holocaust cannot have immunity.”

-“Those countries that are condemning Israel, today did not come and say, ‘Well what a terrible thing was done.
+“Those countries that are condemning Israel today did not come and say, ‘Well, what a terrible thing was done.
 The sovereignty of Pakistan was violated.
-The sovereignty of Afghanistan was violated,’” Netanyahu stated.
+The sovereignty of Afghanistan was violated,'” Netanyahu stated.
 “You don't have such sovereignty when you are effectively giving a base to terrorists and a place where they can apply their gruesome trade.”

 “It's the right of every country under international law to defend itself beyond its borders against those who would kill their citizens, murder them en masse,” he argued.
 “That is what guided Israel.”